tdhock/change-tutorial/Submission.md

 * Checking assumptions
 * Summarizing results of a changepoint analysis

-### Toby, Supervised change-point detection, 80 minutes
+### Toby, Supervised changepoint detection, 80 minutes

-#### What is the difference between unsupervised and supervised change-point detection?
+#### What is the difference between unsupervised and supervised changepoint detection?
 10 minutes

-* In supervised change-point detection, there are labels which indicate presence and absence of change-points in particular data subsets.
+* In supervised changepoint detection, there are labels which indicate presence and absence of changepoints in particular data subsets.
 These labels can be used for choosing the best model and parameters.
-* Plot noisy data, then superimpose labels, without showing predicted change-points.
+* Plot noisy data, then superimpose labels, without showing predicted changepoints.
 * Demonstration via neuroblastoma data set in CRAN package neuroblastoma.

 #### Computing the number of incorrect labels, 25 minutes

-* For a given labeled segmentation problem, compute change-point models with different penalty parameters.
+* For a given labeled segmentation problem, compute changepoint models with different penalty parameters.
 * Compute number of incorrect labels for each model.
 * Choose the penalty parameter by minimizing the number of incorrect labels.
-* Compare supervised versus unsupervised change-point detection: many versus one data set, quantitative versus qualitative evaluation.
+* Compare supervised versus unsupervised changepoint detection: many versus one data set, quantitative versus qualitative evaluation.
-* Demonstration via CRAN package cghseg.
+* Demonstration via CRAN package Segmentor3IsBack.

 #### Supervised penalty learning, 25 minutes

-* Compute the target interval of penalty values that select change-point models with minimal incorrect labels.
+* Compute the target interval of penalty values that select changepoint models with minimal incorrect labels.
 * Compute a feature vector for each segmentation problem, and a feature matrix for each labeled set of related segmentation